What Not to Fix When Selling A House

 If you can’t afford to make the full repair, don’t do it halfway.
 Repairing problems with your home with temporary or “creative solutions” are things to not fix when selling a house.
 It’s better to spend the money to make the repair completely and effectively, or disclose the problem to a buyer than try to do a patch job for a low cost.

-What You Should Fix When Selling a House
+What You Should Fix Before Selling a House

 If your home needs a lot of work, there might be a few things you should fix to help you sell your home.
 Some traditional buyers may not make an offer before you have these types of repairs resolved.